swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 Property-wrapper parameters cannot have an `@autoclosure` type.

-> **Rationale**: `@autoclosure` is unnecessary for the wrapped value, because the wrapped-value argument at the call-site will always be wrapped in a call to `init(wrappedValue:)` or `init(projectedValue:)`, which can _already_ support `@autoclosure` arguments.
+> **Rationale**: A wrapped value cannot have an `@autoclosure` type.
+If `init(wrappedValue:)` needs to accept an `@autoclosure`, a warning will be emitted with a fix-it prompting the user to use a regular `@autoclosure` parameter and a local property wrapper instead.

-Property-wrapper parameters cannot also have an attached result builder attribute.
+API property-wrapper parameters cannot also have an attached result builder attribute.

 > **Rationale**: Result-builder attributes can be applied to the parameters in `init(wrappedValue:)` and `init(projectedValue:)`.
 If there is a result builder attached to a property-wrapper parameter that already has a result builder in `init(wrappedValue:)`, it's unclear which result builder should be applied.

-Property-wrapper parameters with arguments in the wrapper attribute cannot be passed a projected value.

-> **Rationale** Arguments in the wrapper attribute only apply to `init(wrappedValue:)`.
-To ensure that these arguments never change, the call-site must always use `init(wrappedValue:)` and pass the additional attribute arguments.

-Property wrappers on function parameters must support `init(wrappedValue:)`.

-> **Rationale**: This is an artificial limitation to prevent programmers from writing functions with an argument label that cannot be used to call or reference the function.

-Non-instance methods cannot use property wrappers that require the enclosing `self` subscript.
+Non-instance methods cannot use property wrappers that require the [enclosing `self` subscript](0258-property-wrappers.md#referencing-the-enclosing-self-in-a-wrapper-type).

-> **Rationale**: Non-instance methods do _not_ have an enclosing `self` instance, which is required for the local computed property that represents `wrappedValue`.
+> **Rationale**: Non-instance methods do not have an enclosing `self` instance, which is required for the local computed property that represents `wrappedValue`.

-Property wrapper attributes can only be used on parameters in overridden functions or protocol witnesses if the original has the same property wrapper attributes.
+API property wrapper attributes can only be applied to parameters in overridden functions or protocol witnesses if the superclass function or protocol requirement, respectively, has the same property wrapper attributes.

 > **Rationale**: This restriction ensures that the call-site transformation is always the same for families of dynamically dispatched functions.

+API property wrappers must match the access level of the enclosing function.

+> **Rationale**: These property wrappers have an external effect on the argument at the call-site, so they must be accessible to all callers.

 ## Source compatibility